peeringdb/docs/docs/howto/api_keys.md

 !["manage organization api key permissions"](images/org-key-permissions.png)

-## User-level API Keys
+## User-level API keys

 These API key are tied to a individual user account and can be created from the user profile page.
 There are only two permission levels: a normal key will mirror the same permissions of the user, while a readonly key will have readonly permissions to all the same namespaces as the user.

 !["form to add user api key"](images/user-key-add.png)

-## Copy/Write down keys immediately
+## Copy/write down keys immediately

-**One thing to note** is that the full api key string is only ever exposed to the user or organization at its moment of creation.
+**One thing to note** is that the full API key string is only ever exposed to the user or organization at its moment of creation.
 If this string is lost, then the user or organization should revoke that key and create and permission a new one.

-## Commandline example using Python and Requests
+## Command line example using Python and requests

 API keys allow developers to interact with their PeeringDB account programmatically, rather than through the website.
 Here is an example script in Python.
 It uses the module Requests to GET data about a particular Facility, and then sends a PUT request to modify that data.

 This example assumes we have an environment variable set with our API Key.
-To do that from the commandline, we can run:
+To do that from the command line, we can run:

 ```sh
 export API_KEY="[created api key string]"